 Side Effects of Prickly Pear

 One should take note of how much prickly pear they intake lest they take too much.
-On the easiest end, it causes nostalgia and bloating.
+On the easiest end, it causes nausea and bloating.
 On the worse end, it causes blockage in the lower intestine.
-However, these are the effects for prickly pear supplements—the toxicity of prickly pear transdermally has yet to be studied comprehensively.
+However, these are the effects for eating prickly pear or taking supplements—the toxicity of prickly pear transdermally has yet to be studied comprehensively.
 Odds are, it has a very low toxicity when used in skincare if it is toxic at all.
 "There are no known drawbacks for the topical use of the material except maybe in case of allergic individuals," says Dr. Schep.

 How to Use It